nyergler/effective-django-update/source/01_intro/getting-started.rst

 .. tut:checkpoint:: environment

-It's important when starting a new project to create a space for it that won't be influenced by anything else you're working on.
+It's important when starting a new project to create a space for it that won't be impacted by anything else you're working on.
 I often have multiple projects underway that may be using different versions of the same dependencies, which would be incredibly confusing if they weren't isolated from one another.

-Python uses "virtual environments" (sometimes referred to as ``virtualenvs`` or ``venvs``) to keep things isolated.
+Python uses "virtual environments" (sometimes referred to as ``virtualenvs`` or ``venvs``) to keep installed dependencies isolated.
+We'll create one for our first project.

 .. note::

-  We use Python 3.
+  Django supports by Python 2 and Python 3.
+Python 3 has reached a point in maturity where I believe it's the obvious choice for new projects.
+It also seems clear that the Python 3 line is the future of Python.

+  For these reasons, we'll exclusively use Python 3 for Effective Django.

+Python 3 includes virtualenv support in the ``venv`` module.

 .. code-block:: console